-The superb games released by Nintendo is also one of the things that gives it a marvelous character.
-The Nintendo Switch has saw one of the preeminent first year libraries in gaming history, and more essential games are coming out each month.
+The best Nintendo Switch games give the console a marvelous character.
+The Nintendo Switch has seen one of the preeminent first-year libraries in gaming history, and more essential games are coming out each month.

-The Switch not only has a range of the best first party games out there but they also have a well founded roster of second and third party games with astonishingly strong ports from both previous and current console range.
+The Switch not only has a range of the best first-party games out there, but it also has a well-founded roster of second and third-party games with astonishingly strong ports from previous and current console ranges.

-If you want to come across the Joy-Con life, then the Nintendo Switch is definitely for yours to try.
-And if you are already have a Switch and looking for games to enjoy, here’s a list to look out for!
-From role playing games to strategy games, and so much more.
+If you want to experience the Joy-Con life, then the Nintendo Switch is definitely for you to try.
+And if you already have a Switch and looking for games to enjoy, here's a list of the best Nintendo Switch games, including role-playing games, strategy games, and much, much more.

 As one of the system's standouts in 2020, Hades is a unique take on the roguelike genre.
 In it, you play as Zagreus, the son of Hades, as he attempts to escape from the underworld.
 Each world is comprised of randomly generated floors, with various creatures and power-ups for you to use as you please.

 The cool thing is that, unlike many roguelike games, you don't lose everything when you die.
 The game rewards you with bits of narrative after each run, meaning that even after death, you still have something to look forward to.